Tips and tricks Best practice guides, FAQ & more

 The browser canvas position where the text was found in X, Y coordinates.
 The top-left corner of the browser canvas is position 0, 0.

-Click the expander button to work with the X and Y coordinates separately.
+Click the Expand button to work with the X and Y coordinates separately.

 The browser canvas position and size of the number found in X, Y, Width, Height coordinates, starting with the upper-leftmost pixel.
 The top-left corner of the screen is position 0, 0.

-Click the expander button to work with the area’s position and size and their nested sub-properties separately.
+Click the Expand button to work with the area’s position and size and their nested sub-properties separately.

 By setting this property, the web element locator will be limited to only work inside the source element.

 For instance, if in a previous building block, a table web element found, by setting that as the source element, it’s possible to search for text inside only that table.